ethereum-optimism/infra/op-acceptor/README.md

 ### Create a release
 Releases are created by pushing tags which triggers a CircleCI pipeline.
-Create an annotated tag (with a semantic version) and push it.
+One simply needs to create an annotated tag (with a semantic version) and push it.
+Note that the CircleCI workflow will require manual approval before it will publish the new release.

 ```
-VERSION=v0.1.4
+# Determine the latest version
+git tag -l --sort=-v:refname | grep op-acceptor

+# Set you target version (increase the latest appropriately)
+# and add a useful summary
+VERSION=v0.1.6
+SUMMARY="Some useful summary of changes"

+# Tag your release
-git tag -a op-acceptor/$VERSION -m "Some useful summary of changes"
+git tag -a op-acceptor/$VERSION -m "$SUMMARY"
 git push origin op-acceptor/$VERSION
 ```

-To find the latest version use: `git tag --list`

 ### Future Development
 We track our public roadmap and issues on [Github](https://github.com/ethereum-optimism/infra/issues).
 Feel free to: